TheTvink001/Happy-Birthday/README.md

 # Happy-Birthday
-Code in HTML&amp;CSS of a template for the greeting: Happy Birthday!
+Code in HTML&amp;CSS of an animated template for the greeting: Happy Birthday!

+View the result: happy-birthday-greeting.netlify.app